 Class Qualifying Races

 Superbike 1 x timed practice, Q1/Q2 2

-Supersport 2 2
+Supersport/SuperTwins 2 2

 Supersport 300 2 3

 R3 Cup 2 3

 Oceania Junior Cup 2 3

-- All classes will be confirmed in the ASBK Competitor Information Kit, Final Instructions, and Schedule - Final formats and race distances will be provided in the Final Instructions. - In exceptional circumstances, race lengths may be altered by Race Direction.
+- All classes will be confirmed in the ASBK Competitor Information Kit, Final Instructions, and Schedule - Final formats and race distances will be provided in the Final Instructions and may be updated by the ASBK Management Team from time to time. - In exceptional circumstances, race lengths may be altered by Race Direction.